ozcanmiraay/vidur-energy/README.md

 The `vidur-vessim-basic` branch enables **carbon-aware inference simulations** by integrating the **Vidur LLM inference simulator** with **Vessim**, a testbed for modeling solar generation, battery dynamics, and regional carbon emissions.

-This co-simulation pipeline allows you to:
+This co-simulation pipeline lets you:
 - 🔆 Simulate solar energy generation across locations
-- 🔋 Track battery charging/discharging cycles and storage capacity
+- 🔋 Track battery charging, discharging, and SoC over time
-- 🌍 Evaluate the **carbon footprint** of your LLM inference workload under varying energy profiles and grid intensities
+- 🌍 Evaluate the **carbon footprint** of LLM inference under different grid conditions

 ---

 ### ⚙️ Environment Setup

-Due to dependency mismatches (notably `numpy`), we recommend creating a **separate virtual environment** for running Vessim integration.
+Due to dependency mismatches (notably `numpy`), we recommend creating a **separate virtual environment** for this branch:

 ```bash
 # Create and activate a new environment